brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 1/Ephesians 1 23 bht.md

 # Ephesians 1:23 Commentary Help Text

 ## BHT:
-The Church is not merely a symbol but a living organism, with Christ as its head.
-It is the receptacle of His abundant gifts and graces, representing His divine life.
-Christ fills all things and desires to be united with the Church, finding completion in its members.
-The Church is the honor and fulfillment of Christ, as it is through the Church that His fullness is revealed and experienced.
-This unity and completeness of the Church highlight its significance and role in manifesting the glory of Christ in the world.
+The church, as the body of Christ, is a remarkable assembly comprising individuals with diverse gifts and contributions, yet all united under the leadership of Christ.
+It is in this collective body that Christ finds His fulfillment and completeness, and in turn, He fills and completes the church.
+Every saint, regardless of their capacity or ability, is filled by Christ who enriches their souls, minds, hearts, and all aspects of their being with joy, knowledge, peace, spiritual desires, submission, and love.
+Christ, as the fulness of God, encompasses and fills not only the church but also the entirety of creation.

 ## Choicest Commentary Quotes:
 ### Jamieson-Fausset-Brown: